Published 19:14 IST, December 17th 2020

 Advertisement

-Hollywood Actor Michael B Jordan, who has been at forefront of Black Lives Matter movement in industry through #ChangeHollywood initiative, has w turned his sights on helping Black athletes and sportspersons.
-Just as 'Change Hollywood' initiative calls on film fraternity to invest in Black creators and more diverse storytelling, Jordan's new venture, Hoops Dreams Classic, will aim to showcase talents of young HBCU basketball players in Jordan's hometown of Newark. one-day event will take place on December 18, 2021.
+Hollywood Actor Michael B Jordan, who has been at the forefront of the Black Lives Matter movement in the industry through the #ChangeHollywood initiative, has now turned his sights on helping Black athletes and sportspersons.
+Just as the 'Change Hollywood' initiative calls on the film fraternity to invest in Black creators and more diverse storytelling, Jordan's new venture, the Hoops Dreams Classic, will aim to showcase the talents of young HBCU basketball players in Jordan's hometown of Newark.
+The one-day event will take place on December 18, 2021.

 Advertisement